imcarlosdev/validatrix/README.md

 **[View Demo](http://develus.com/github/validatrix)**

 ##How to use
-Add class to your required fields
+Add class `.required` to your required fields

 	<input class="required" name="" />